Windrose Weapons and Armor Guide: Build Your Arsenal

 Club / Mace Strength Heavy blunt trauma.
 High damage but sacrifices the ability to perfectly block.

-Firearms (Pistol, Musket, Blunderbuss) Precision / Agility High burst damage at range.
+Firearms (Guns) Precision / Agility High burst damage at range.
 Requires ammunition and gunpowder to function.

 Unique Weapons and Ascension

 The Rapier of a Thousand Cuts applies stacking bleed damage that spreads to nearby enemies on kill.
 The Executioner Halberd grants a massive damage resistance buff and critical hit chance every time you secure a kill.
-Holy shit, the Bonebreaker Club literally scales its damage based on how much stamina you currently have.
+The Bonebreaker Club literally scales its damage based on how much stamina you currently have.

-If you find a common or rare version of these unique weapons, do not throw it away.
-You can actually ascend lower tier weapons into their Epic forms at your base, unlocking all of their hidden passive effects.
-Just make sure you know how to get copper and iron to fund those upgrades.
+If you find a Common or Rare version of these unique weapons, do not throw it away.
+You can actually ascend lower-tier weapons into their Epic forms at your base using Tumbaga Ingots, unlocking all of their hidden passive effects.

 Armor Sets and Synergy